inspec/kitchen-inspec/README.md

 ### Use remote InSpec profiles

-In case you want to reuse tests across multiple cookbooks, they should become an extra artifact independent of a Chef cookbook, call [InSpec profiles](https://github.com/chef/inspec/blob/master/docs/profiles.rst).
+In case you want to reuse tests across multiple cookbooks, they should become an extra artifact independent of a Chef cookbook, called [InSpec profiles](https://github.com/chef/inspec/blob/master/docs/profiles.md).
 Those can be easiliy added to existing local tests as demonstrated in previous sections.
 To include remote profiles, adapt the `verifier` attributes in `.kitchen.yml`

 ```yaml
 suites: